 Many e-Health applications involve the use of medical devices which may be connected to a monitoring service.
 The device user or the user’s care providers may periodically need to observe measurements or interact with the device to optimize treatment.

 Communications capabilities with multiple entities may be required.
-For example, communications may be needed between the device and a service/application that collects and analyzes the monitored information.
+For example, communications may be needed between the device and a service/application that collects and analyses the monitored information.
 In another application communications to allow some control over the device.
 In one such case the communications may be between the device and the user’s care provider(s) and in another case the communication may be with the device manufacturer.
 Short range communications capability that operates through other devices such as Smartphone or home gateway is assumed to conserve battery life.

 One example of such a device is a diabetes management system that includes an insulin pump and a blood glucose monitor.